-Palmers Debt Recovery are the same as others debt collectors, in that they use a range of methods to try and get you to pay the debt you owe.
-If you are not in a position to afford to pay the debt collectors, or you don’t believe you even owe the money, you may not need to pay them back.
+Palmers Debt Recovery are the same as others debt collectors, in that they use a range of methods in an attempt to get you to pay back the debt you owe.
+If you find that you are unable to afford to pay the debt collectors, or you don’t believe you even owe the money, you may not need to pay them back.

 The number of complaints being made to the Financial Ombudsmen has increased from 830 to 2,006.
 If you are facing issues from them, you are one of many!

 Read on to find out how to deal with them.